kvgelder/WindowsOPATestLab/MECM.md

 ## General information
 Microsoft Endpoint Configuration Manager (MECM), formerly System Center Configuration Center, can be used for endpoint management, software deployment, Windows update, etc.

-Setting up MECM does require some preparation
+Setting up MECM does require some preparation.

 ## Requirements and pre-requisites
 #### Operating System
-Each site system must be installed on a 64 bit OS
+Each site system must be installed on a 64 bit OS.
 The distribution points could be installed on some 32 bit Operating Systems.

 ### Hardware requirements